-For this review, we have analysed the mortality experience of the Plan Holders who were in force at the 2021 review.
-There were 177 funerals paid over the year compared to an expected number of 131 deaths (135% of the expected rate).
-This higher expected death rate is less beneficial to the Trust.
-We will continue to keep this experience under review at future valuations.
+For this review, we have analysed the mortality experience of the Plan Holders who were in force at the 2022 review.
+There were 205 funerals paid over the year compared to an expected number of 235 deaths (87% of the expected rate).
+This lower expected death rate is more beneficial to the Trust.
+We will continue to keep this experience under review at future valuations but for this review we have removed the previous adjustments to revert to 100% of the standard table ELT 17 without any age rating which we expect to be a better fit for the overall basis.